 This year, the fall visit program is an 3-day virtual event for prospective, multicultural, high school seniors.
 The event will take place in the evening of a Thursday and Friday and late morning on a Saturday.
 Students will have the opportunity to, explore academic offerings, immerse themselves virtually into campus life, and participate in a college application workshop.
 This program is hosted by the Office of Undergraduate Admission in partnership with the Office of Multicultural Affairs and the Center for Academic Equity.

-The spring visit is an invite-only program designed for admitted multicultural students.
-During the overnight stay, students will participate in our admitted student day and have the opportunity to meet with faculty and staff, learn about campus resources, explore New Orleans, and interview for scholarship!
+For the 3-day virtual event, students will participate in our admitted student sessions and have the opportunity to meet with faculty and staff, learn about campus resources, and learn more about New Orleans.
 This program is hosted by the Office of Undergraduate Admission in partnership with the Office of Multicultural Affairs and the Center for Academic Equity.
-The Office of Undergraduate Admission will reimburse students' travel expenses up to the amount designated on the program acceptance letter.

 What matters my freshman year in high school?
 What classes do I take?
 Rather than waiting until the end of high school to prepare for college, the 8th Grade Bridge program enables middle school students to spend a day at Tulane and learn how to prepare for success in high school.
 Whether that is getting good grades, selecting appropriate courses or joining an extracurricular, this program emphasizes how to build a solid foundation early on in high school.
 This program is for any interested local schools and community based organizations.